On My Kids Plate

 1. Help Kids Find The Samples And Try New Foods

 My kid knows most of the grocery stores around here have free bananas and oranges for kids.
 She also looks hard for those extra fruit samples in the produce department, and for samples when we go to Costco.
-Surprise samples are an extra bonus, and I encourage my daughter to try new things even if it’s not an item I would typically buy.

 We have never made it a thing that she could regularly ask for a cookie or sweets from the bakery as many stores offer them to kids.
 If someone in the bakery offers I’ll let her have it.
-If no one offers directly “they must not have that sample today.”
-This meant even now my daughter looks for the bananas but knows the bakery samples come and go.

 2. Take Them To The Farmer’s Market Or Farm To Learn Where Food Comes From

 I can not say enough good things about taking my daughter to a farmer’s market.
 It always feels like the trip is a little extra special.
-Some of our favorite conversations about where food comes from and shopping seasonally have come from shopping at farmer’s markets.
-We also frequent farm stands and farms and talk about what’s available to us both locally and seasonally and where food comes from.

 3. Explain About Needs And Wants